DataCanvasIO/Hypernets/docs/source/hyperctl.md

         "type": "local", // str, one of "local,remote" "conf": {}  //
     },
-    "name": "eVqNV5Ut1",  // str, optional, batch name, default is a new uuid "daemon": {  // dict, optional, daemon process setting "host": "192.168.10.206",  // str, optional, default is localhosh, http service host ip, you should use IP address that can be accessed in remote machines if is remote backend
+    "daemon": {  // dict, optional, daemon process setting "host": "192.168.10.206",  // str, optional, default is localhosh, http service host ip, you should use IP address that can be accessed in remote machines if is remote backend
         "port": 8060,  // int, optional, default is 8060, http service port